 The famous Waitomo Glowworm Caves are one of New Zealand’s top tourist spots.
 Many visitors stopover for a short time completing only the guided tours and excursions at a premium cost.
 Not to take away from these unique and popular caves.
 See Black Abyss Tour and Glowworm Guided Tours for a behind the scenes look at our personal experiences.

 There are amazing free walks all over New Zealand if you take time to find them.
 The Ruakuri loop walk in Waitomo is worth the extra half hour (ish) depending on your walking speed.
 We took children and lots of photos so roughly an hour for us.
 The trail includes a few stairs to watch out for and a couple of caves to manage head clearance.
 Overall walk grade: Easy

-The 1 kilometer trail weaves through beautiful forest with moss-covered trees and follows along the Waitomo stream.
+The 1 kilometer trail weaves through beautiful native forest with moss-covered trees and follows along the Waitomo stream.

 There is an option to enter a high ceiling cave for an up-close look at the stalactites and stalagmites.
 The stairs lead down to a viewing platform overlooking the rushing Waitomo stream below.